 Being busy isn't the same as being productive.
 A rep can send a hundred emails, but if none of them lead to a meeting, that time wasn't spent effectively.
 That's why it's so important to track the specific activities that directly contribute to moving a deal forward.
 Think about metrics like the number of qualified meetings booked, demos completed, or proposals sent.
 These are the actions that build momentum.
 By focusing on these high-impact tasks, you can get a much clearer picture of how well a sales team uses its time and tools to generate revenue and pinpoint where reps might need more support.

-Monitor Your Conversion Rates
+Track Your Conversion Rates Over Time

 Your conversion rates are the vital signs of your sales pipeline.
 They show you the percentage of prospects that move from one stage to the next, like from a qualified lead to an active opportunity, or from an opportunity to a closed-won deal.
 A low conversion rate at a specific stage is a major red flag, signaling a potential bottleneck in your process.
 Are your initial discovery calls not compelling enough?
 Are proposals failing to land?
 Monitoring these rates helps you diagnose problems early and make targeted improvements to your sales strategy, ensuring more leads make it all the way through the funnel.